adarsh2350/script_sketcher/README.md

 Bonus Feature Implemented:
 - Incorporate additional feature of speech bubbles or text annotations using by editing prompt created for API call.

+Deployment:
+Deployed the application by using [onrender](https://render.com/), ensuring stability and scalability.

 Notes -
 - Must have to fill atleast one panel (Panel 1) before generating images otherwise alert will be poped out.
 - Not necessary to fill all the fields before generating images (fill as per your requirements (1-10)).